 Michaela Mattes specializes in International Relations.
 Her research and teaching interests lie at the intersection of international conflict and cooperation.
 She focuses on two related sets of questions.
 First, she studies how adversaries manage and resolve diagreements between them.
 Much of her focus has been on the design and effects of security institutions, such as conflict management agreements and military alliances, in order to understand which types of agreements work, why they are effective, when they are more or less likely to succeed, and why they are designed the way they are.
 More recently, she has been working on how hostile countries reconcile in the absence of binding agreements.
-This research looks at costly signals of reconciliation that adversaries send to one another as well as at international apologies.
+This research looks at reconciliation overtures between adversaries as well as at international apologies.
 Second, she examines the role of domestic politics in countries’ foreign policy behavior and especially their willingness and ability to pursue international cooperation.
-She was a Co-PI on an NSF-funded data collection project on changes in leaders' domestic supporting coalitions and is currently a Co-PI on a DoD Minerva-funded project on domestic security institutions.
+She was a Co-PI on an NSF-funded data collection project on changes in leaders' domestic supporting coalitions and a Co-PI on a DoD Minerva-funded project on domestic security institutions.
 Her work has appeared in American Journal of Political Science, International Organization, Journal of Politics, International Studies Quarterly, Journal of Conflict Resolution, Journal of Peace Research, and Conflict Management and Peace Science.

 “Chipping Away at the Issues: Piecemeal Dispute Resolution and Territorial Conflict.”
 Journal of Conflict Resolution 62(1): 94-118 (January 2018).